-POLISH CABBAGE AND NOODLES or commonly called Haluski is a quick, easy, comforting recipe to make!
-This recipe is an authentic Polish dish passed on to me by my Polish grandmother!
-Your family is going to love this traditional bowl of cabbage and noodles for dinner!
+Polish Cabbage and Noodles or commonly called Haluski is a quick and easy recipe to make!
+This is an authentic Polish recipe passed on to me by my grandmother!
+Ready in 25 minutes from start to finish!

-This simple cabbage and noodles recipe is nothing new in my household.
-It’s one of those recipes that’s been in my family (and many Polish families) for ages.
-I couldn’t even tell you how many times I’ve cooked this up and like many traditional meals, there’s a long history behind this cabbage and noodles recipe.
+This Cabbage and Noodles dish has been passed down in my Polish family for many years.
+I couldn’t even tell you how many times I’ve cooked this up and like many traditional meals, there’s a long history behind where this dish came from.

 The History Of Haluski